adulau/hotp-js/README.md

 hotp-js - A JavaScript HOTP implementation
 =================================================

 A JavaScript HOTP implementation (HMAC-Based One-Time Password Algorithm) as described in [RFC4226](http://tools.ietf.org/html/rfc4226).
-The library is relying on [crypto-js](http://code.google.com/p/crypto-js/) for the javascript HMAC-SHA1 implementation.
+The library uses on [crypto-js](http://code.google.com/p/crypto-js/) for the javascript HMAC-SHA1 implementation.

 How to use it
 -------------